jungtaekkim/bayeso/paper.md

 To manage BayesO productively, we actively utilize external development management packages.

-- Code analysis: The entire codes in our software are monitored and inspected to satisfy the code conventions predefined in our software.
+- Code analysis: Our software is monitored and inspected to satisfy the code conventions predefined in our software.
 - Type hints: As supported in Python 3, we provide type hints for any arguments.